-Are you thinking of installing new a backsplash in the kitchen or bathroom?
-New tile could be just what you need to give the room a little pop of color and personality.
+Are you thinking of installing a new backsplash in the kitchen or bathroom?
+New tile could be just what you need to give the room a fresh pop of color and personality.
 But which material should you choose for your new tiles: glass or ceramic?
-Both options provide a variety of looks and price points to suit your needs.
+Both options provide various styles, colors, and price points to suit your needs.

 Most of the more popular glass tiles are made from thin pieces of glass with translucent glaze fired onto the back of each tile.
 Depending on the process and materials, glass tile can be clear, colored, and even textured for a unique appearance.
-Glass tile is typically sold individually or in predesigned mosaic patterns set on a mesh backing.
+Glass tile is typically sold individually or in mosaic patterns with a mesh backing.
 Here's what you need to know about glass tile backsplash pros and cons.

 - Unmatched beauty: The translucence and endless color varieties of glass arguably make it the most beautiful, contemporary-looking backsplash material you can choose.
 The tiles reflect the light to give your kitchen or bath the appearance of being brighter and larger.

-- Easy to clean: Grime and splashes are easy to wipe off glass tiles with a little soapy water or all-purpose cleaner.
+- Easy to clean: Grime and splashes can easily be wiped off glass tiles with soapy water or an all-purpose cleaner.
 Also, mold and mildew don’t readily grow on glass.

 - Zero water absorption: Glass is impervious to water with an absorbency rate of 0% (compared to ceramic, which has an absorbency rate of 0.5% to 3%).

 - Eco-friendly: Many glass tiles are made of recycled materials.
 Even if not, they are 100% recyclable at the end of their lifespan.
-Glass tiles also take about half the energy required to produce ceramic tiles.
+Glass tiles also require only about half the energy that is required to produce ceramic tiles.

-- More expensive: Glass tiles are extremely popular though they are the most expensive mainstream backsplash material available today.
+- More expensive: Glass tiles are trendy, though they are the most costly backsplash material available today.
 The approximate cost of glass tiles is $8 - $30 per square foot, not including labor.

 - Professional installation is a must: Because glass is translucent, the adhesive is visible through the tiles.
 Achieving a professional-looking result is difficult if you attempt DIY glass tile installation.

 Even when they know the glass tile backsplash pros and cons, many homeowners choose glass over traditional ceramic tiles.
-If glass tiles aren’t in the budget, you might consider using a combination of glass and ceramic.
-This is done by installing ceramic tiles for the majority of the backsplash with a stripe of glass tiles as an accent.
-This could be the perfect compromise you’re hoping to balance the higher cost with all the benefits of glass tiles!
+If glass tiles aren’t in the budget, you might consider combining glass and ceramic.
+This is done by installing ceramic tiles for most of the backsplash with a stripe of glass tiles as an accent.
+This could be the perfect compromise to balance the higher cost with the benefits of glass tiles.

 Whether you opt for glass or ceramic tiles, professional installation provides the best results.
-At Mr. Handyman, we have the skills and experience to install tile of any material.
+At Mr. Handyman®, we have the skills and experience to install tiles of any material.
 Every installation is performed by experienced service professionals and backed by the Neighborly Done Right Promise™.
 Call or contact us online for more information on how we can assist with your tile needs.